NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference: Theoretical Properties

 We make a few remarks about these conditions.
 Condition \ref{A0} holds for commonly used multivariate kernels, e.g., the standard normal kernel, the uniform kernel, among others.
-Condition \ref{A1} regulates the first and second derivatives of the conditional CDF of the $p$-values, and is mild.
-Condition \ref{A2} assumes that most of the $p$-values are weakly correlated with each other.
-It can be relaxed with a larger bandwidth selection.
-For instance, if we set the bandwidth matrix so that it satisfies $|{\H}|\gg m^{-1}$, then the right-hand-side of \ref{A2} can be relaxed to $O\left(m^{1/2}\sum_{\s'\in \cS} \left[K^2_{\H}(\s-\s',u-u') \Var_{p|u}\id\{p(\s')>\tau\}\right] \right)$.
-Condition \ref{A3} is mild too, and can be verified numerically.
-Besides, the requirement that $m^{-1}|{\H}|^{-1/2} \to 0$ in \ref{A3} is the same as Condition (A2) in Lemma 1 of \cite{Duong2005}.
+Condition \ref{A1} regulates the first and second derivatives of the conditional CDF of the $p$-values, and is mild. {Condition \ref{A2} assumes that most of the auxiliary statistics $\{U(\s)\}$ and most of the pairs $\{p(\s),U(\s)\}$ are weakly correlated across $\s$.
+This condition holds for numerous spatial structures.
+We give more discussion of this condition in Section \ref{subsec:verify-c3} of the Appendix.} Condition \ref{A3} generally states the symmetry of the kernel function and is mild too.
+It can also be verified numerically.
+Besides, the requirement $m^{-1}|{\H}|^{-1/2} = o(\tilde{h}^{1/2})$ reduces to Condition (A2) in Lemma 1 of \cite{Duong2005} when ignoring the additional covariate $U(\s)$.